daviddalpiaz/appliedstats/collinearity.md

 In practice it is common to say that any VIF greater than $5$ is cause for concern.
 So in this example we see there is a huge multicollinearity issue as many of the predictors have a VIF greater than 5.

-Let's further investigate how the presence of collinearity actually effects a model.
+Let's further investigate how the presence of collinearity actually affects a model.
 If we add a moderate amount of noise to the data, we see that the estimates of the coefficients change drastically.
 This is a rather undesirable effect.
-Adding random noise should not effect the coefficients of a model.
+Adding random noise should not affect the coefficients of a model.

 ```r